 The International Volcanic Health Hazard Network (IVHHN) is an umbrella organization for all research and information on the health hazards and impacts of volcanic eruptions.
 IVHHN represents academics and practitioners working across diverse scientific disciplines such as volcanology, epidemiology, environmental science, toxicology, public health and exposure science with a common aim of trying to determine the health impacts of volcanic emissions and to protect exposed communities.

 IVHHN is directed by Dr Claire Horwell (Durham University, UK), Dr Carol Stewart (Massey University, NZ), Dr David Damby (USGS, Menlo Park, USA) and Tamar Elias (USGS Hawaiian Volcano Observatory, USA)

 - Provide a forum for discussion and networking in relation to volcanic health issues, through hosting workshops, maintaining an up-to-date website and through social media.

-- Produce and widely disseminate i) public health information; ii) scientific protocols on volcanic ash collection and analysis.
+- Produce and widely disseminate evidence-based i) public health and protection information; ii) scientific protocols on volcanic ash collection and analysis.

 - Promote the expansion of research and encourage the systematic, robust collection and analysis of geologic and medical data to evaluate the health hazards of volcanic eruptions.